Cosmic-Innovative/vertstack/README.md

 ### Key Directories and Files

 - `/.github/workflows/`: Contains GitHub Actions workflow files for CI/CD.
-  - `pr_checks.yml`: Defines checks to run on pull requests.
+  - `pr_checks.yml`: Defines checks to run on pull requests, including linting, type checking, testing, and building.
   - `deploy.yml`: Defines the deployment process for different environments.
+  - `lighthouse.yml`: Runs Lighthouse CI for performance, accessibility, best practices, SEO, and PWA audits.
 - `/.husky/`: Contains Git hooks for the project.
   - `pre-commit`: Script that runs before each commit to ensure code quality.
-- `/public/`: Stores static assets that are publicly accessible.
+- `/public/`: Stores static assets that are publicly accessible, including PWA icons.
   - `vertstack.svg`: The VERT Stack logo, used as a favicon.
 - `/src/`: The main source directory for the application code.
   - `/components/`: React components used in the application.